The Mysterious Professor At The Center Of The Russia-Trump Probe Has Disappeared. Even His Girlfriend Can't Find Him.

 The Maltese professor, who allegedly delivered word of Hillary Clinton’s stolen emails to Donald Trump's campaign, is an authentically mysterious figure, his true role and ties to Russian intelligence unclear.

-And while others like former Trump campaign aides George Papadopoulos and Carter Page – and their friends and girlfriends – told their stories, Mifsud went to ground.
+And while others like former Trump campaign aides George Papadopoulos and Carter Page — and their friends and girlfriends — told their stories, Mifsud went to ground.
 His biography disappeared from one university where he taught and he quit his job at another university.
 His email and cell phones went dead.
-And politicians, colleagues and journalists can't find him.
+And politicians, colleagues, and journalists can't find him.

-Neither can Anna, his 31-year-old Ukrainian fiancee, who says he is the father of her newborn child.
+Neither can Anna, his 31-year-old Ukrainian fiancé, who says he is the father of her newborn child.
 And her story, snatched from the pages of a John le Carré novel, offers a glimpse at the human collateral damage of an intelligence operation in which the mysterious Mifsud was allegedly a central figure.

-Anna, who BuzzFeed News has agreed to identify only by her first name because she doesn’t want the attention, says she was seven months pregnant and engaged to Mifsud when he became the focus of world media attention as the professor who told Papadopoulos that Russia had “dirt” on Clinton.
+Anna, whom BuzzFeed News has agreed to identify only by her first name because she doesn’t want the attention, says she was seven months pregnant and engaged to Mifsud when he became the focus of world media attention as the professor who told Papadopoulos that Russia had “dirt” on Clinton.

 Shortly thereafter, he dropped from sight.
 He also cut off all contact with Anna, including phone calls and WhatsApp messages.
 That silence has held, even six weeks after the daughter Anna says he fathered was born.